Abbe98/abbe98.github.com/_posts/2020-09-15-writing-structured-data-on-commons-with-python.md

 media_identifier = 'M{}'.format(page.pageid)
 </code></pre>

-Next up we need to fetch all existing structured data so that we can check what statements already exist.
+Next up, we need to fetch all existing structured data so that we can check what statements already exist.
 Here is the first example where we need to use Pywikibot's internal API wrapper "_simple_request" to call the Wikibase API, you could do the same with a regular HTTP library such as requests.

 <pre><code class="language-python">request = site._simple_request(action='wbgetentities', ids=media_identifier)
 raw = request.submit()